 Carefully go over the list of what you can and cannot use before you start the process.
 Don’t be like silly little me… do your research, readers!

 What will you choose?
 And how will you decorate with them?
+We love unique ways to decorate!
+From royal icing to custom stencils, we have so many fun options to choose.
 I’d love to get all of your fun ideas – be sure to leave me a comment below.

 And if you can’t take your eyes off the beautifully tinted pink buttercream on the cupcakes, we can’t blame you.
 It’s gorgeous!
 We used the all-natural, plant-based pink food coloring from ColorKitchen.